dixonaws/AthenaFleetDataGenerator/README.md

 <h1>AthenaFleetDataGenerator</h1>
-A Python program to generate sample rental data (GenerateData.py), and a program to upload the sample data to an S3 bucket (SyncData.sh).
+A Python program to generate sample rental data (FleetDataGenerator.py), and a program to upload the sample data to an S3 bucket (SyncData.sh).
 <p>
-GenerateData.py generates 10,000 fake car rental invoice records with the following fields:
+GenerateData.py generates x number of fake car rental invoice records with the following fields:
 <ul>
 <li>rental_date string</li>
 <li>dropoff_date string</li>